Twitter: Some Good News

 Some Bad News

-This was how Jon Krasinski launched his new hit Youtube show Some Good News.
+This was how Jon Krasinski launched his new hit YouTube show Some Good News.

-He opened the 1 st episode of the show with these words:
+He opened the 1st episode of the show with these words:

 Now does anyone remember Jack Dorsey asking Elon Musk how to fix Twitter just 3 months ago?

-Ok, there is no denying Elon brings attention to Twitter, but what brand wants to be associated with that type of content??
+Ok, there is no denying Elon brings attention to Twitter, but what brand wants to be associated with that type of content?

 John Krasinski is making it look so easy.
 Within days of launching Some Good News Krasinski had a line of major brands (30+according to my sources) out the door asking to work with him.
-Yet here is Twitter struggling with content health and monetization and the type of fix it’s looking for is literally staring it in the face.
-Like Jon basically launched a late-night show on par with the best in the biz with some crayons, a camera, and his Twitter feed/followers, and yet the show is housed on Youtube?
+Yet here is Twitter struggling with content health and monetization and the type of fix it's looking for is literally staring it in the face.
+Like Jon basically launched a late-night show on par with the best in the biz with some crayons, a camera, and his Twitter feed/followers, and yet the show is housed on YouTube?

-Maybe Mr. Dorsey should ask Jon how to fix Twitter or better yet make him the head of feel good content.
+Maybe Mr. Dorsey should ask Jon how to fix Twitter or better yet make him the head of the feel-good content.

 Quibi

-Now some of you might be wondering what’s the compare here as Quibi is a streaming platform typically perceived to be competing against the likes of Netflix and Amazon, but to me Quibi is the type of interesting experiment Twitter should have already mastered.
-It’s professionally produced content in bite size (10mn) portions that is tailored to mobile.
-And to be honest it’s got some fun shows like Flipped and Dishmantled that one could actually envision working for a Cable esque Twitter subscription product.
+Now some of you might be wondering what's the compare here as Quibi is a streaming platform typically perceived to be competing against the likes of Netflix and Amazon, but to me, Quibi is the type of interesting experiment Twitter should have already mastered.
+It's professionally produced content in bite-size (10mn) portions that are tailored to mobile.
+And to be honest it's got some fun shows like Flipped and Dismantled that one could actually envision working for a Cable esque Twitter subscription product.

 Because really these days what is Twitter other than cable news & radios less profitable cousin?

-When I stop and think of all the content I’m consuming off Twitter that is tied to people whose brands I associate with Twitter it’s just remarkable.
-Whether I’m listening to Kara Swisher interview Adam Grant and Niall Ferguson, Professor Galloway rant about education, Howard Lindzon interview Chris Sacca, QTR dishing with Carson Block, Josh Brown ranting on markets, or watching some Real Vision; the path always leads back to Twitter.
+When I stop and think of all the content I'm consuming off Twitter that is tied to people whose brands I associate with Twitter it's just remarkable.
+Whether I'm listening to Kara Swisher interview Adam Grant and Niall Ferguson, Professor Galloway rant about education, Howard Lindzon interview Chris Sacca, QTR dishing with Carson Block, Josh Brown ranting on markets, or watching some Real Vision; the path always leads back to Twitter.
 The platform continues to be a free public relations firm for content creators who are clever enough to use it to build their brands and then go monetize/grow elsewhere.
-Which is why at this point I do wonder why Twitter has not swung away in a Howard Stern/Siri us fashion and just launched a premium subscription service with a dozen or so homegrown anchors across its major verticals.
+This is why at this point I do wonder why Twitter has not swung away in a Howard Stern/Siri us fashion and just launched a premium subscription service with a dozen or so homegrown anchors across its major verticals.

 Competitive Threats Are Growing